Gaplus: Reception

-In Japan, Game Machine listed Gaplus on their May 15, 1984 issue as being the most-successful table arcade unit of the month.
+In Japan, Game Machine listed Gaplus as the most successful table arcade unit of May 1984.

 Legacy

-The arcade version of Gaplus was released on mobile phones, and is also part of Namco Museum Remix (2007) and Namco Museum Megamix (2010) for the Wii with its original title being used.
+The arcade version of Gaplus was released for mobile phones on January 25, 2007, and is also part of Namco Museum Remix (2007) and Namco Museum Megamix (2010) for the Wii with its original title being used.
 The original version was later re-released under its original name for the Wii Virtual Console on March 25, 2009.
 In 2011, Gaplus was released for iOS devices as part of Galaga 30th Collection, featuring updated visuals, sound, and achievements.